-The mission of Norwell Farms is to:
+The mission of the Norwell Farms non-profit organization is to:

 - Educate and engage the community about sustainable, local agriculture, along with the environmental and historic aspects of Jacobs Farm;